Natural disasters and traumatic events impact much more than

 Please visit the NSW Health website for information.

-It's completely normal to experience a range of emotions after a fire, including anxiety, forgetfulness, sleep disturbance and more.
+It's completely normal to experience a range of emotions after a fire, flood or storm including anxiety, forgetfulness, sleep disturbance and more.

 Having someone to listen to and support you through this is very important.